FlorR566/curso-full-stack-open/README.md

-# Full Stack Open – Universidad de Helsinki
+# Full Stack Open – University of Helsinki

-Este repositorio contiene las soluciones, ejercicios y apuntes del curso **Full Stack Open** dictado por la **Universidad de Helsinki**.
-El curso se centra en el desarrollo web moderno, utilizando principalmente **JavaScript**, **React**, **Node.js** y herramientas actuales del ecosistema.

-## ¿Qué temas se ven?

-A lo largo del curso se trabajan temas esenciales del desarrollo full stack, entre ellos:
+This repository contains the solutions, exercises, and notes from the **Full Stack Open** course offered by the **University of Helsinki**.
+The course focuses on modern web development, primarily using **JavaScript**, **React**, **Node.js**, and current tools from the modern web ecosystem.

+## Topics Covered

+Throughout the course, essential full stack development topics are addressed, including:

 ### 🔹 **1.
-React y fundamentos del frontend**
+React and Frontend Fundamentals**

-- Componentes
+- Components
-- Props y estado
+- Props and state
-- Manejo de eventos
+- Event handling
-- Renderizado condicional
+- Conditional rendering
-- Listas y claves
+- Lists and keys
-- Formularios controlados
+- Controlled forms

 ### 🔹 **2.
-Comunicaciones con el servidor**
+Server Communication**

-- Peticiones HTTP
+- HTTP requests
-- Promesas y async/await
+- Promises and async/await
-- Axios y fetch
+- Axios and fetch
-- Manejo básico de errores
+- Basic error handling

 ### 🔹 **3.
-Servidor con Node.js y Express**
+Backend with Node.js and Express**

-- Creación de APIs REST
+- Building REST APIs
-- Rutas
-- Middlewares
+- Routing
-- Manejo de datos
+- Middleware
+- Data handling
-- Validaciones
+- Validations

 ### 🔹 **4.
-Persistencia en bases de datos**
+Database Persistence**

-- Uso de MongoDB
+- MongoDB
-- Modelos con Mongoose
+- Mongoose models
-- CRUD completo del lado del servidor
+- Full CRUD operations on the server side

 ### 🔹 **5.
 Testing**

-- Pruebas de componentes
+- Component testing
-- Pruebas de API
+- API testing
-- Herramientas como Jest y supertest
+- Tools such as Jest and Supertest

 ### 🔹 **6.
-Autenticación, autorizaciones y seguridad**
+Authentication, Authorization, and Security**

-- Tokens JWT
+- JWT tokens
+- Sessions
-- Sesiones
+- Security best practices
-- Buenas prácticas de seguridad

 ### 🔹 **7.
-Deploy**
+Deployment**

-- Cómo publicar tanto frontend como backend
+- Deploying both frontend and backend
-- Entornos de producción
+- Production environments

 ---

 ## Estructura del repositorio

-El repositorio está organizado por **partes (parts)** según la estructura del curso:
+The repository is organized by **parts**, following the structure of the course:

 part0/
 part1/
 part2/
 ...

-Cada carpeta contiene los ejercicios correspondientes, junto con notas personales y pequeños proyectos desarrollados en cada sección.
+Each folder contains the corresponding exercises, along with personal notes and small projects developed in each section.

 ---

-## Objetivo
+## Objective

-Mi objetivo con este repositorio es:

-- Consolidar mis conocimientos en desarrollo web moderno
-- Trabajar con tecnologías utilizadas actualmente en la industria
-- Practicar buenas prácticas de programación, testing y deploy
-- Documentar mi avance y aprender de forma más ordenada
+The goal of this repository is to:

+- Consolidate my knowledge of modern web development
+- Work with technologies currently used in the industry
+- Practice good programming, testing, and deployment practices
+- Document my progress and learn in a more structured way

 ---

-## Curso original
+## Original Course

-**Full Stack Open**
-Universidad de Helsinki
+University of Helsinki
 https://fullstackopen.com/